 Although we think the Artisan is the best mixer for home use, the KitchenAid Professional 600 Series 6-Quart Bowl-Lift Stand Mixer is a formidable appliance, particularly if you bake hearty batches of bread.
 A big mixer with a big footprint, it’s significantly louder than our top pick, and it’s the kind of machine that permanently lives on the countertop.

 I’ve used this mixer for more than 15 years in restaurant and test kitchens, and it’s a taskmaster designed to tackle big jobs.
 The bowl clips into the sides and back and lifts into the head attachment instead of twisting into the base as with the other models.
-The heavy-duty motor easily made quick work of almost all the test batches we put this model through, but the larger bowl proved to be a liability on our test with a single egg white and whipped cream, where the whip didn’t even make contact.
+The heavy-duty motor easily made quick work of almost all the test batches we put this model through, but the larger bowl proved to be a liability on our test with a single egg white, where the whip didn’t even make contact.
+But this mixer isn’t for whipping one egg white—it’s best for large batches of dough.
+The spacious 6-quart bowl yields more loaves per batch, and the S-shaped PowerKnead hook is better at keeping dough in the bowl and not up around the gear and spring.

 I will say the biggest fault of the Professional 600 Series is the noise.
 I’ve been working with this model for years, and I never realized how loud it was until I used it in the quiet serenity of my own home.
 Consumer Reports docked it for excessive noise, and until I used it I couldn’t understand why.
 It was by far and away the loudest, highest-pitched mixer in the testing lineup, so much so that my cat stood up and took notice.
 That being said, this machine is a beast, in a good way.
 If you’re making lots of bread and thick doughs, say, four or five times a week, get this thing.
 If not, it’s too much mixer for you.